nemozen/godana/animations.md

-These are some animations and drawings that I made!
+These are some animations and that I made!
-Press the reload button to see the animations again.
+Press the reload button to see them again.

 <script src="https://cdn.rawgit.com/processing-js/processing-js/v1.4.8/processing.js"></script>